ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/12-provider-components.md

 When we use this syntax, we are passing a block&mdash;the `...some content here...` in our example&mdash;to `{{#each}}`.
 Ember will iterate through the array we provided (`@items`) and render our block *once per item* in the array.

 Inside of our block, we need to be able to access the current item *somehow*.
-The `{{#each}}` syntax provides the item to our block via the `as |item|` declaration, which creates a local variable `item`, also known as a *[block parameter][TODO: link to block parameter]*..
+The `{{#each}}` syntax provides the item to our block via the `as |item|` declaration, which creates a local variable `item`, also known as a *[block parameter](../../../components/looping-through-lists/)*.
 In other words, as we iterate through `@items`, we will have access to the current item that we're looping over through the block parameter (`item`) The block parameter is only accessible from within inside of the block.
 Ember will fill in the block parameter with the current item of the iteration, and it will do this each time that it renders our block.

 The need to provide some data to a block is not unique to the `{{#each}}` syntax.
 In this case, our `<Rentals::Filter>` component wants to take the unfiltered list of rental properties and match them against the user's query.
 Once the component has matched the rentals against the query, it will need to provide a filtered list of rental properties to its caller (the `<Rentals>` component).